 Vendeur : Grand Eagle Retail, Bensenville, IL, Etats-Unis

 Paperback.
 Etat : new.
 Paperback.
 Historical sciences like paleontology and archaeology have uncovered unimagined, remarkable and mysterious worlds in the deep past.
 How should we understand the success of these sciences?
 What is the relationship between knowledge and history?
 In Scientific Knowledge and the Deep Past: History Matters, Adrian Currie examines recent paleontological work on the great changes that occurred during the Cretaceous period - the emergence of flowering plants, the splitting of the mega-continent Gondwana, and the eventual fall of the dinosaurs - to analyse the knowledge of historical scientists, and to reflect upon the nature of history.
 He argues that distinctively historical processes are 'peculiar': they have the capacity to generate their own highly specific dynamics and rules.
 This peculiarity, Currie argues, also explains the historian's interest in narratives and stories: the contingency, complexity and peculiarity of the past demands a narrative treatment.
 Overall, Currie argues that history matters for knowledge.
 Scientific Knowledge and the Deep Past: History Matters is an accessible tour of the philosophy of the historical sciences.
 Examining how dinosaurs grew and the emergence of flowering plants in the mid-Cretaceous, it analyses the relationship between knowledge and the past, explaining why narratives play a prominent role in history.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 N° de réf. du vendeur 9781108730556

 Quantité disponible : 1 disponible(s)